chinmayagarwal03/AstroDash/README.md

 1. In the terminal, run: `npm run deploy`
 2. Browse to the mission control frontend at [localhost:8000](http://localhost:8000) and schedule an interstellar launch!

-## Docker

-1. Ensure you have the latest version of Docker installed
-2. Run `docker build -t nasa-project .`
-3. Run `docker run -it -p 8000:8000 nasa-project`

 ## Running the Tests